The Ryan White HIV/AIDS Program (RWHAP) helps low-income people with HIV by providing:

 We provide grants to cities, states, counties, and community-based groups.
 Our grants help:

-- HIV-related health outcomes
+- Improve HIV-related health outcomes

-- Reduce HIV transmission
+- Reduce the spread of HIV

 How is the program structured?